ldtteam/MinecoloniesWiki/source/items/stashbox.md

 ### Using the Stashbox

-To use the postbox, right click on it to bring up the inventory.
+To use the Stashbox, right click on it to bring up the inventory.
 It works just like a chest, move items into the Stashbox.
 The Deliveryman will pick it up.